AJ Brimson: Australia

 On 7 October 2019, Brimson earned his first representative jersey as he was named for the Australian side in the 2019 Rugby League World Cup 9s.
 A tournament Australia won, with Brimson scoring two tries across the tournament.

 England

-On 7 May 2025, an International Rugby League tribunal approved AJ Brimson to switch his eligibility from Australia to England, due to his mother having being born in England.
+On 7 May 2025, an International Rugby League tribunal approved AJ Brimson to switch his eligibility from Australia to England, due to his mother having been born in England.
 The tribunal gave an exception to the rule preventing players from switching between tier one nations on the basis that Brimson's only caps for Australia were in the de facto defunct Rugby League World Cup 9s tournament, and ruled than any other players eligible for a second nation but locked into a first as a result of the 9s World Cup were also eligible to switch if they chose.

-On 13 October 2025, Brimson was called up to the England squad to face Australia in the 2025 Ashes.
+On 13 October 2025, Brimson was called up to the England squad to face Australia in the 2025 Ashes, making his debut in the second Test of the series.